ayoa77/order-challenge/README.md

 I would however argue that it should be Percent Order Discounts, Line Item Discounts, Amount Order Discounts, and then Taxes.
 However, there was supporting evidence for both sides of this, so I went ahead and coded it out the way that the task asked.

+The yaml also doesn't contain some of the proper respsonse ie 404 for a get.
+These are all working properly if your test suite needs to have these removed for some reason, let me know and I can do that rather quickly.